buzu84/tests-msw-swr/README.md

 # tests-msw-swr

+Test like a user with Mock Service Worker.
-Testing currency converter component (SWRConfig, cache) and fake msw server responses.
+- Testing currency converter component (SWRConfig, cache) and fake msw server responses.
   For learning purposes.